NEKR1D/PC-OPTIMIZATION/README.md

 | NVME Drives             | High     | E-cores 8-15       |
 | NVME Controllers        | High     | E-cores 8-15       |

-- I am currently testing [as of August 2026] to let the OS handle all MSIs at high priority.
+- Currently testing [as of August 2026] to let the OS handle all MSIs at high priority.

 | Device                  | Priority | Core Assignment    |
 |-------------------------|----------|--------------------|